roncampbell/NICAR2022/Visualizing data with R.md

  ![](https://github.com/roncampbell/NICAR2022/blob/images/BlackCountyMap4.png)

 R has several packages for interactive graphics.
 One of my favorities is tmap.
 It has two modes -- "plot" for static maps and "view" for interactive.
-We will use both.
+We will use both in this class.

+Let's take another look at the percentage of Black residents in Georgia counties, this time using tmap in interactive mode.

 <code>tmap_mode("view")</code>

-Let's take another look at the percentage of Black residents in Georgia counties, this time using an interactive map.

 <code>tm_shape(ga_race_map) +
   tm_fill(col = "Black_per", palette = "viridis", alpha = 0.5)</code>